alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 The key idea is that making programs level-correct requires us to distinguish modules needed for use at compile time vs for use at runtime, by using new *stage* imports.
-This distinction allows the compiler to segregate the modules and packages needed at compile-time from those needed at runtime, fullfilling our motivation.
+The compiler can leverage this information to fullfill our motivation.

-The core change necessary for level-correctness is to forbid identifiers *implicitly* being available at both compile-time and run-time in exchange for *explicitly* importing bindings for either one, the other or both.
+At the language level, the change necessary for level-correctness is to forbid identifiers *implicitly* being available at both compile-time and run-time in exchange for *explicitly* importing bindings for either one, the other or both.

 When the new language extension ``NoImplicitStagePersistence`` is enabled, we **forbid**: